-Monitoring sites TA3, TA4, TA5, and TA6 are in ON status.
-TA3 has a production capacity of 11,005 acre-feet.
-TA4 has a production capacity of 17,810 acre-feet.
+Monitoring site TA5 is in ON status.
 Production Well 349 is controlled by monitoring site TA5 and has an available pumping capacity of approximately 10,498 acre-feet.
-TA6 has a production capacity of 4,923 acre-feet.
 Exempt Well 118 in the Taboose-Aberdeen Well Field has a capacity of 2,244 acre-feet.
-The total available groundwater pumping capacity in the Taboose-Aberdeen Well Field is 46,480 acre-feet.
-Total groundwater pumping in the Taboose-Aberdeen Well Field for the 2011-12 runoff year is planned to be approximately 14,000 acre-feet.
+The total available groundwater pumping capacity in the Taboose-Aberdeen Well Field is 12,742 acre-feet.
+The planned groundwater pumping in the Taboose-Aberdeen Well Field for the 2012-13 runoff year is contingent on water needs and prevailing environmental conditions and will range between 2,550 acre-feet and approximately 12,600 acre-feet.